kubernetes/community/contributors/devel/sig-node/triage.md

 - priority
 - kind

+Only [Kubernetes org members] can add an `/lgtm`.

+If you want to become an official Node reviewer, you should read through the [reviewer responsibilities and requirements].

 TODO: Add some node-specific stuff here.

 [pull request guidelines]: https://github.com/kubernetes/community/blob/master/contributors/guide/pull-requests.md
 [review guidelines]: https://github.com/kubernetes/community/blob/master/contributors/guide/review-guidelines.md
+[reviewer responsibilities and requirements]: https://github.com/kubernetes/community/blob/master/community-membership.md#reviewer

 ## Waiting on Approver

 These PRs are waiting on an `approved` label that can only be provided by approvers.
-The bot will always tell you whose approval is needed on what files.
+The bot will always tell you whose approval is needed on which directories.

 PRs in this column must have the following labels set: